downlinko/downlinko.github.io/_posts/development/jdk/2018-09-04-download-install-jdk-5-windows.md

 (Step-by-step)

-First, I’ll show you where you can download JDK 5.
+First, I’ll show you where you can download the latest version of JDK 5.

 Then you’ll see how to configure it.